serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## What next?

 I hope you guys liked my first blog post!
-Let me know you think ;) Feel free to reach out to me.
-Now, what next?
+Feel free to reach out and let me know what you think ;) Now, what next?

 > One missing piece that you don’t get with AWS Lambda is real-time subscriptions.
 You can set up the AWS IoT service which comes with WebSockets, but it’s not straightforward.

-- Part II: We will explore how to build Serverless GraphQL endpoints using [AWS AppSync](https://aws.amazon.com/appsync/) with real-time subscriptions.
+- Part II: We will explore how to build Serverless GraphQL endpoints with built in authentication and real-time subscriptions using [AWS AppSync](https://aws.amazon.com/appsync/).
 - Part III: We will dive deep into the performance analysis and optimizations of Serverless GraphQL endpoints (including AppSync).
 - Part IV: General FAQ's and trade-offs between using Serverless vs more traditional server environments such as a Docker container.
 - Announcements on Serverless AppSync Plugin